Sheldon Munson Griswold

 Sheldon Munson Griswold (January 8, 1861 – November 28, 1930) was missionary bishop of Salina, now the Episcopal Diocese of Western Kansas and later served as the Bishop of Chicago in 1930.

 Early life and education

-Griswold was born on January 8, 1861, in Delhi, New York, the son of Walter Hanford Griswold and Ann Elizabeth Betts.
+Griswold was born on January 8, 1861, in Delhi, New York, the son of Walter Hanford Griswold (1823-1886) and Ann Elizabeth Betts (1822-1862).
 He studied at the Union College and graduated with a Bachelor of Arts in 1882 and later a Master of Arts in 1885.
 He undertook studies and training at the General Theological Seminary and graduated in 1885.
-He was awarded a Doctor of Divinity by Union College in 1900 and another from General Theological Seminary in 1903.
+He was awarded an honorary Doctor of Divinity by Union College in 1900 and another from General Theological Seminary in 1903.

 Priesthood

 Griswold was ordained a deacon in June 1885 and priest in November of the same year.
 He became rector of St Augustine's Church in Ilion, New York and remained there till 1888 when he became rector of Emmanuel Episcopal Church in Little Falls, New York.
 He served as rector of Christ Church in Hudson, New York from 1890 till 1902.